-Unfortunately, the reality of dealing with the loss of a loved one goes well beyond a five-stage grieving process and can end up looking more like this:
+Unfortunately, the reality of dealing with the loss of a loved one goes well beyond the 9 stages of a grieving process and can end up looking more like this:

-To help you get through the terrible mess of losing a loved one, here are 11 ways to help you better manage your grief process.
+To help you get through the terrible mess of losing a loved one, here are 9 steps to help you better manage your grief process.

 1. Acknowledge the mess

 First things first – realize there’s nothing wrong with you, how you deal with death and loss, and your understanding of it.